-Your magical superpower: your Nervous System
+Your magical Superpower: Your Nervous System

 Let’s start with some basics.
 The nervous system consists of the central nervous system: the brain and spinal cord, and the peripheral nervous system: cranial, spinal, and peripheral nerves.

 The entire nervous system is what allows us to have a holistic experience as human begins.
-This is what allows us to feel, think, do and be.
-It is important to understand that in order to develop the ability to manifest ideas into reality, you need to think, feel, do and be what you want your reality to look like.
+This is what allows us to feel, think, do, and be.
+It is important to understand that in order to develop the ability to manifest ideas into reality, you need to think, feel, do, and be what you want your reality to look like.

 Let’s say you would like to start a non-profit organization that benefits homeless people, but you have rarely worked with homeless people.
 Nor are you a person that donates money to organizations that help homeless people.
 If you are honest, this idea comes from your need to raise your social status to gain access to a specific club that requires you to do volunteer work.
 No matter how much you want to manifest your project’s success, you are not going to be successful with it.
 The reason for it is apparent.

-Manifesting isn’t a shortcut
+Manifesting isn’t a shortcut.

 Manifesting isn’t a shortcut to make a need or wish come true.

 It is an alignment of your belief system, your actions, feelings, and intentions.
 It is not a religious practice but can be compared to the practices of praying or visualizations.
-Through visual or verbal repetition, our brain creates new neural pathways that will increase your ability to succeed with your intentions.
+Through visual or verbal repetition, your brain creates new neural pathways that will increase your ability to succeed with your intentions.
 The more you go through the motions in your mind, the more you start manifesting.
 That is the science behind “neuroplasticity.”
 Research shows that we grow neural pathways not just through physical practices but also through visualization.
 Your neurons grow through any kind of practice.
 Practicing focus makes you more attentive.
 If you practice playing the violin, you become more proficient in it.
 If you practice procrastination or focus on pessimism or any negative feelings, you will grow new circuits to make those circuits three thousand times more efficient.

 That means that you are always manifesting in your nervous system, whether you are aware of it or not.
 Whether you are calling it manifestation or not.
 Our nervous system is programmed to align our outer world to our inner state of self.
 That means that you see the world the way you want to see it, based and evaluated on your internal beliefs, thoughts, feelings, and actions.